jetbrains-academy/flask-app-course/Building the API/API - Device Inventory/task.md

 ## API - Device Inventory Resource

-Here we are going to define the `DeviceInventory` Class.
+Here we are going to define the `device_inventory` endpoint.
 It contains the routes dealing with operations on the entire database instead of individual items.

 The `init` method initializes the request parser like in the previous task.
 It parses the `request` JSON Object and validates it based on the arguments provided.